bhk/build/README.md

 # Minion

-Minion is a Make-based build tool.
-It objective is to enable build descriptions that are:
+Minion is a Make-based build tool designed to enable build descriptions that
+are:

 * Lightweight

   Minion does not pollute your project with external dependencies.
-It consists of a single file (minion.mk), and depends only on GNU Make 3.81 or higher.
+Projects need to include just one file, minion.mk, and it depends only on GNU Make 3.81 or higher.

 * Maintainable